bazko1/habitui/README.md

 k - Navigate down in current windows, in Tasks windows. <br>
 l - Navigate to window right, for example from tasks to description window.
 This will somehow highlight (or color change) other window.  <br>
 h - Navigate to window left. <br>
 e - Edit data in current window.
-Allows to edit task short name or description.
+Allows to edit task short name or description.<br>
-        After edit, user press enter and a pop up with confirm changes 'y/n' will come. <br>
+        After edit, user press enter and a pop up with confirm changes 'y/n' will come. (confirm not yet implemented)  <br>
 a - add new task and move into task name/description edit mode. <br>
-d - Deletes currently selected task, a confirmation window will pop up. <br>
+d - Deletes currently selected task, a confirmation window will pop up. (pop up not yet implemented) <br>

 ## Consistent state
 Task and their changes are saved in json file by default its `.habitui.json`.

 ## Developement status